 Understanding AI in Client Communication

-AI Technologies Enabling Personalization
+AI Technologies That Make Personalization Work

 Machine learning adds another layer.
 It studies past behavior and uses that history to predict what a client may need next.
 If a customer tends to ask about the same topic after a service visit, the system can surface that information before the customer has to ask.
-That reduces back-and-forth and makes communication feel more proactive.
+That reduces back-and-forth and makes communication feel proactive.

 Best Practices for Implementing AI in Client Communication